Documentation Index

 Unrated matches run on the same AWS infrastructure as ladder matches with full time limit enforcement but do not affect ratings.
 They are prioritised over ladder matches for faster results.

-Rate limits apply: max 10 test/unrated matches per 5 minutes, plus a 5-minute cooldown per matchup.
+Rate limits apply: max 10 test/unrated matches per 10 minutes.

 Upload two local bots and run a remote match with full time limit enforcement on AWS Graviton3 hardware.

-cambc test-run my_bot opponent # test two bots remotely
+cambc match test my_bot opponent # test two bots remotely

-cambc test-run my_bot opponent maps/custom.map26 # with a custom map
+cambc match test my_bot opponent maps/arena.map26 # with a specific map

 Search for teams or view team details.

-cambc teams search <query> # search by name
+cambc team search <query> # search by name

-cambc teams info <team_id> # view team details
+cambc team info <team_id> # view team details